 A student shall be given option in selecting the topic of the Project / Dissertation to acquire special / advanced knowledge on his own with an advisory support by a teacher / faculty member.
-This dissertation / project work shall be offered in lieu of any one of the Discipline Specific Elective paper chosen in the semester.

 24.3.
 Provision for Generic / Interdisciplinary Courses

 A student shall compulsorily choose 2 GE courses of interdisciplinary nature from the pool of elective courses offered by other departments.